Statistical description of galaxy clusters in Finzi model of gravity: Introduction

 In 1963, Finzi proposed a law of gravitation that gives a stronger interaction at relatively larger distances than predicted by Newton's law of gravity~\cite{20}.
 This force form can explain the larger velocities of galaxies in clusters without involving the concept of dark matter.
 The potential energy function proposed by Finzi is given by

 where $G_*=-2k/\rho^{1/2}$, $k$ is a constant (equivalent to gravitational constant $G$) and $\rho$ is a characteristic length beyond which the potential becomes significant.
 This potential reduces to the usual Newtonian potential at distances $\rho\approx r$.
-The correlation and distribution function of galactic cluster are not studied for Finzi approximation.
+The correlation and distribution function of galactic clusters has not been studied for Finzi approximation.
 Here, we try to bridge this gap and also make a comparison of the effect of this model to the already studied theories.

 Our investigations are presented systematically as following.
-First, we construct the partition function under Finzi potential for the system of galaxies in section \ref{sec2}.
+We construct the general partition function under Finzi potential for our system of galaxies in section \ref{sec2}.
 Here, in order to avoid divergence, we consider extended nature of galaxies.
-In section \ref{sec3}, we derive the various thermodynamic equations of state along with their behavior under different circumstances, e.g., Helmholtz free energy, pressure, internal energy, entropy and chemical potential.
+We derive the various thermodynamic potentials along with their behavior under different circumstances, e.g., Helmholtz free energy, pressure, internal energy, entropy and chemical potential in section \ref{sec3}.
 In section \ref{sec4}, we compare the clustering parameters with increasing radial distance corresponding to Newtonian and Finzi gravity.
-In section \ref{sec5}, we study the effects of this new force form on the statistical distribution of the galaxy clusters.
-The power-law behavior for the correlation function is presented in section \ref{sec6}.
+In section \ref{sec5}, we study the statistical distribution of galaxies in the new gravity law.The power-law behavior for the correlation function is presented in section \ref{sec6}.
 Finally we investigate the possibility of phase transition in section \ref{sec7}.
-We conclude the results and their importance in the last section.
+We present the results and their importance in the last section.